smartdev328/react-native-flare/README.md

 A flare (also known as an “alarm”) is triggered when the user presses the button on her Bluetooth-connected jewelry.
 The data flow is as follows:

 1. User presses button on jewelery
-2. Jewelry sends BLE beacon to the app (one of 20 UUIDs) - `
+2. Jewelry sends BLE beacon to the app (one of 20 UUIDs)
 3. The app examines the beacon payload and decodes a device ID
 4. The app submits an API request to the backend including the device ID
 5. The backend performs an action depending on the request, connecting to third-party APIs as-needed.

 ### Short Press

 Pressing the button and immediately releasing triggers a real phone call with prerecorded audio on the other end.
-The call script is configurable in `Menu → Settings → Choose Your Call`. ([`src/screens/Settings/Call.js`](src/screens/Settings/Call.js))
+The user can configure her call script by going to `Menu → Settings → Choose Your Call`. ([`src/screens/Settings/Call.js`](src/screens/Settings/Call.js))

 ![Screenshot: Fake Call](docs/images/app-fake-call@0.5x.png)